ampproject/amphtml/extensions/amp-date-countdown/amp-date-countdown.md

 ## Attributes

+You must specify at least one of these required attributes: `end-date`, `timestamp-ms`, `timestamp-seconds`.

 ##### end-date
-- An ISO formatted date to count down to. e.g. `2020-06-01T00:00:00+08:00`
+An ISO formatted date to count down to.
+For example, `2020-06-01T00:00:00+08:00`

-Note: One of `end-date`, `timestamp-ms`, `timestamp-seconds` is required.

 ##### timestamp-ms
-- POSIX epoch value in milliseconds - will be assumed to be UTC timezone.
+A POSIX epoch value in milliseconds; assumed to be UTC timezone.

-Note: One of `end-date`, `timestamp-ms`, `timestamp-seconds` is required.

 ##### timestamp-seconds
-- POSIX epoch value in seconds - will be assumed to be UTC timezone.
+A POSIX epoch value in seconds; assumed to be UTC timezone.

-Note: One of `end-date`, `timestamp-ms`, `timestamp-seconds` is required.

 ##### offset-seconds (optional)
-- Negative or positive number of seconds to add/substract from end-date.
+A positive or negative numbe that represents the number of seconds to add or subtract from the end-date.

 ##### when-ended (optional)
-- `stop` will set the timer to stop at 0 seconds and will not pass the final date.
+If specified with the value `stop`, this sets the timer to stop at 0 seconds and will not pass the final date.
+The default value is `stop`.
-- default is `stop`

 ##### locale (optional)
-- the i18n language string for each timer unit.
+A i18n language string for each timer unit.
+The default value is `en` (for English).
-* Supported value up-to-date:
+Supported values:

 Code | Language
 -- | --